 In this case, you need to verify the plugin details and info page, and look if you can use it in your single site or not.
 At the same time, make sure to update your WordPress to the latest version.
 That will solve the problem if it was in the version compatibility.

 Not an existing function

 This happens to developers in general, but if you’ve deleted a plugin or a theme, or even a file, then, you will notice errors about missing functions.
-This case needs lots of debugging and investigation in the WordPress files.
+This case, needs lots of debug and investigation in the WordPress files.